alemkhodadadi/obspy_seismo/README.md

 ___
 ___

-**Important: From the above 3-lines untill the next 3-lines is the instruction added for Obspy-seismo.
-The rest of the instructions are related to Obspy**
+**Note: The section between the two 3-line segments has been added specifically for Obspy-seismo.
+The rest of the instructions pertain to the main Obspy page.**

 ### Obspy-Seismo
 <a href="https://www.helsinki.fi/en/institute-seismology">